marlonbarcarol/ansible-docker/readme.md

 ## Makefile

 The Makefile is used as a place to store commands, so it is easier to remember when coming back.
-Please use it as a reference.
+Please use it as a reference. e.g. `make docker.build docker.run ansible.ping`